 We are focusing on physics and engineering this semester after studying human anatomy in the fall.
 We have been using a book to work through several physics and engineering lessons this semester.
 The book has been a little disappointing.
 The directions are often lacking and so many of the links don’t work that it becomes a bit of an issue to try to get through the lessons.

-One of these frustrating lessons was on how helicopters work.
+One of these frustrating lessons was on a paper helicopter experiment.
 We basically got the topic and then had to start from scratch.
 The good news is that there is lots of great information about helicopters out there and we had a great time.
 We actually were able to do more than anticipated by allowing our imaginations and curiosity to drive innovation.

 How Helicopters Work